adriennewinter/Marine_Vision/Underwater Camera Calibration.md

 We make some changes to the authors’ available MATLAB code to improve ease of use.
 The original code uses OpenCV functions in a MATLAB script, which requires a difficult source integration to enable use of the third-party library inside of MATLAB.
 Our adaptation converts all OpenCV functions in the script to equivalent MATLAB native functions, so the script is ready to run with no additional integrations between MATLAB and external libraries.

+This calibration method is used on the documented underwater SLAM [dataset](https://github.com/African-Robotics-Unit/Ship-Hull-Vinyl-Dataset) we collected in the indoor tank at the Institute For Maritime Technology (IMT) in Simon’s Town, Cape Town.

 ## Underwater Camera Calibration
 Without good camera calibration there are not many useful computer vision tasks that can be achieved.
 Camera calibrations are used to remove distortion introduced by camera lenses (intrinsics) and to rectify stereo images (extrinsics), which allows us to make use of epipolar geometry constraints to simplify various computer vision tasks, such as calculating disparity between a stereo pair to estimate scene depth or searching for feature correspondence between frames.